 When you are involving others in music class performances, lessons, and other activities, those activities must be well planned and structured for success.
 If not, the project can easily derail and ultimately diminish support for your program.

 Before you invite others into your classroom, make sure you have outlined and communicated the details of the event.
 Make sure everyone is on board.
 Be sure your students are musically prepared and they know the behavior expectations as well.

 There are lots of possibilities all around you for increasing music advocacy by involving others.
 Think “outside the box.”
-Involving others in well-planned and organized events builds your tribe and builds advocacy.
+Involving others in well-planned and organized events builds your community and builds advocacy.
 Best of all, your students benefit from these experiences.